sandyjmacdonald/sandyjmacdonald.github.io/_posts/2015-02-19-a-visit-to-pimoroni.md

 A couple of weeks ago, on a frosty Wednesday morning, I got the train down to Sheffield to visit [Pimoroni](http://shop.pimoroni.com).
-Jon, the director of Pimoroni, had invited me to have a chat with them about upcoming products and bout a new learning portal that they're planning to launch soon.
+Jon, the director of Pimoroni, had invited me to have a chat with them about upcoming products and about a new learning portal that they're planning to launch soon.
 I also got to have a look around their factory floor and see how the well-oiled Pimoroni machine operates.

-Pimoroni is located about 10 minutes walk away from the station, on a small estate with a couple of other warehouses.
+Pimoroni is located about 10 minutes walk away from the station, on a small estate.
 As soon as I saw the laser-cut sign with the Pimoroni logo on the fence, I knew I was at the right place.
 A sign on the door reads *"Pirates and ninjas and lasers and shit"*.
 Definitely the right place.